Sentences that can be read in several different ways may be misleading.

 The Quarterly Report is produced quarterly

 Use mismatched words and phrases

-This is where a list of items doesn’t match the verb used in the sentence.
+This is where a list of items does not match the verb used in the sentence.

 This book examines the plans, decisions and talks held during the conflict.

-The verb “held” refers to “plans, decisions and talks”, but you can’t “hold” a plan or a decision.
-To solve this problem, split the sentence into 2 parts and add another verb.
+The verb “held” refers to “plans, decisions and talks”, but you cannot “hold” a plan or a decision.
+To solve this problem, split the sentence into two parts and add another verb.

 This book examines the plans and decisions made, and the talks held…

 Use confusing sentences